-Question1: Purpose and functions of following equipments used during surgery
+Question1: Purpose and functions of following equipment used during surgery

 a) Topical anaesthetic

-It reduced the slightly discomfort which is associated with insertion of needle and affective to a depth of 2mm.
-It is beneficial for decreasing the patient discomfort during initial phase of surgery.
+It reduces the slight discomfort which is associated with the insertion of the needle and is effective to a depth of 2mm.
+It is beneficial for decreasing the patient's discomfort during the initial phase of surgery.

 b) Local anaesthetic

-It is an anaesthetic drug which can be given either by spray, shot or ointment on a small patch area on body.
-It sedates an areas a person for a short period of time during surgery and control post-surgery discomfort as well.
+It is an anaesthetic drug which can be given either by spray, shot or ointment on a small patch area on the body.
+It sedates an area of a person for a short period of time during surgery and controls post-surgery discomfort as well.

 c) Local anaesthetic syringe and needles

 A safety syringe helps in minimizing the risk which may occur during surgery due to accidental needle-stick injury.
-These syringes and needles includes a sheath which locks over the needle, after removing from the tissues of patients for preventing accidental needle stick.
+These syringes and needles include a sheath which locks over the needle, after removing from the tissues of patients to prevent accidental needle sticks.

-Luxators or elevators are sharper and thinner devices which are designed in extraction of teeth i.e. separate the tooth from its surrounding bones.
+Luxators or elevators are sharper and thinner devices which are designed for the extraction of teeth i.e. separate the tooth from its surrounding bones.

 e) Extraction Forceps